 People are attending more meetings than ever, driven primarily by the transitions to large scale remote working.
 This is at odds with the culture of many remote-first companies that strive to reduce meetings to the absolute minimum.
 After all, if your workforce is global, a culture of decision making and work coordination that only takes place at moments when time zones overlap is massively limiting.

-Hybrid working is pushing companies who are not targetting a remote-first culture to see their teams less.
+Hybrid working is pushing companies who are not targeting a remote-first culture to see their teams less.
 Packed diaries and lots more meetings may seem like a demonstration of effort but it's not clearly correlated with productive output.
 Now more than ever, companies need to think about how much time people spend in internal meetings and scrutinise what, if anything, those meetings aim to accomplish.

 Our meeting calculator is a quick way to estimate the internal cost of a meeting based on its length and who's attending.
 Assigning a monetary value to people’s time can help to highlight the potential cost of misusing it.